Battle of Lower Juba

-Early in the morning on 1 April 2011 Somali troops and Raskamboni troops launched an attack on the strategic town of Dhobley, a few hundred Somali troops attacked the town from the Kenyan border.
+Early in the morning on 1 April 2011, Somali and Raskamboni troops launched an attack on the strategic town of Dhobley.
+A few hundred Somali troops attacked the town from the Kenyan border.
 After a few hours of attacks the Somali troops seized Dhobley, resulting in a counterattack from Al Shabaab.
-Al Shabaab received reinforcements from Afmadow and Kismayo but the counterattack failed.
-Somali Armed Forces remained control over Dhobley and lost 3 soldiers during these operations.
+Al Shabaab received reinforcements from Afmadow and Kismayo, but the counterattack failed.
+Somali Armed Forces remained in control of Dhobley and lost 3 soldiers during these operations.